Skip to contents

 Type specification for structured data extraction

-Number of evaluation rounds in a structured data extraction workflow
+Number of evaluation rounds for structured data extraction resulting in refined data

 Whether to show progress bars (default: TRUE)